High Seas Fleet: Logistics and personnel

 The primary base for the High Seas Fleet in the North Sea was Wilhelmshaven on the western side of the Jade Bight; the port of Cuxhaven, located on the mouth of the Elbe, was also a major base in the North Sea.
 The island of Heligoland provided a fortified forward position in the German Bight.
 Kiel was the most important base in the Baltic, which supported the forward bases at Pillau and Danzig.
 The Kaiser Wilhelm Canal through Schleswig-Holstein connected the Baltic and North Seas and allowed the German Navy to quickly shift naval forces between the two seas.
 In peacetime, all ships on active duty in the High Seas Fleet were stationed in Wilhelmshaven, Kiel, or Danzig.
-Germany possessed only one major overseas base, at Kiautschou in China, where the East Asia Squadron was stationed.
+Germany possessed only one major overseas base, at Jiaozhou in China, where the East Asia Squadron was stationed.

 Steam ships of the period, which burned coal to fire their boilers, were naturally tied to coaling stations in friendly ports.
 The German Navy lacked sufficient overseas bases for sustained operations, even for single ships operating as commerce raiders.
 The Navy experimented with a device to transfer coal from colliers to warships while underway in 1907, though the practice was not put into general use.
 Nevertheless, German capital ships had a cruising range of at least 4000 nmi, more than enough to operate in the Atlantic Ocean.